Accommodating Students Who Request a Note-Taker

 Some students have disabilities that necessitate the accommodation of receiving notes from a class note-taker.
 If, during your "Blue Form" meeting with the student, you agree that a note-taker will be needed for your class, please review this Guidance for Identifying and Setting up a Note-taker.
 There you will find the instructions for recruiting possible note-takers, making your selection, and finalizing the note-taker assignment from your class roster in CLIQ.
 If you'd like, here is a video tutorial on How to Assign a Note-taker in CLIQ.

-Please ask all volunteers to complete a Note-taker Application Form, and to show you their notes so that you can select a note-taker whose notes best reflect the lecture that you've given.
-(If you only have one volunteer, you can use this opportunity to give any feedback you feel would be constructive and to express your appreciation for the volunteer's service.)
+Please ask all volunteers to show you their notes so that you can select a note-taker whose notes best reflect the lecture that you've given.
+If you only have one volunteer, you can use this opportunity to give any feedback you feel would be constructive and to express your appreciation for the volunteer's service.
+If you have more than one candidate whose notes are equally good, you can ask each to complete a Note-taker Application Form,

 Thank you for remembering to keep the identity of the recipient of the notes confidential (unless the recipient indicates otherwise) and indicating that a note-taker is needed on the student's Blue Form.

 Once you’ve chosen a note-taker for the class and made the assignment from your class roster in CLIQ, you're all set!
-(ADS will receive an automated message alerting us to the assignment.)
+(ADS will receive an automated message alerting us to the assignment, and the note-taker will recieve a message with instructions for how to scan and upload their notes.)

 Use of a Smart Pen